-The two closing stations have almost 50 years of association with their towns.
+The guilty party is Prime Television, an affiliate of Channel Seven.
+They said the closure is happening because they cannot afford any upgrades after news services move to Canberra.
+This seems a spurious reason given it only cost them $100,000 to upgrade their Albury studio to digital.
+The move is part of a growing trend to ignore public affairs interests of regional areas in favour of cost cutting in an aggressive media marketplace.
+Prime’s studio facility in Tamworth which produces two news bulletins for North West and North Coast will also close in 2011.
+Little of the $240m bribe (disguised as a “rebate”) Stephen Conroy handed the industry in February is making its way to country areas.The two stations have almost 50 years of association with their towns.
 The Orange-based station is the former base of CBN8 which began in 1962 as one of the first regional stations in NSW.
 The Wagga studio is the former regional station RVN2 which began broadcasting two years later.
 RVN and CBN produced hours of local programming including quiz shows, children’s programs and news until satellite and microwave links made networking possible in the early 1970s.
-Both were incorporated into the Prime Television network in the 1980s in the lead-up to aggregation, the process used to expand choice to regional viewers in the eastern states.
+Both were incorporated into the Prime Television network in the 1980s in the lead-up to aggregation, which expanded choice to regional viewers in the eastern states.
 Local services were reduced to a half-hourly news bulletin.
-Some of the big players now have an interest in Prime.
-Seven’s owner Kerry Stokes paid $20m in 2009 to take a 11.4 percent stake which Lachlan Murdoch’s Illyria also bought 8.9 percent last year.
-These men do not give a flying fig about local content rules and care only for the bottom line.
+Big players now have an interest in Prime.
+Seven’s owner Kerry Stokes paid $20m in 2009 to take a 11.4 percent stake while Lachlan Murdoch’s Illyria bought 8.9 percent last year.
+These men don’t care about local content rules.